Ways To Introduce A New Puppy To Your Older Dog

-- Sniffing: Allowing the dogs to sniff each other is a good way to keep it simple but not let it get too uncomfortable for any of the dogs.
+Sniffing: Allowing the dogs to sniff each other is a good way to keep it simple but not let it get too uncomfortable for anyone.

 These brief playtime visits don’t always go well.
 Eko loves to jump up and bite Bastian because that is how he plays.
 Unfortunately, Bastian would rather not play at all.
-So, we always supervise, keep it fun and positive, and try to make the visit brief.
+So, we always supervise, keep it fun, positive, and brief.

 Dogs Need their Own Things: